JackPritchard7/SIoT_CW_Ace/README.md

 ## Realtime Tennis Stroke Classifier Pipeline

-The main repository for the Sensing and the Internet of Things project by Jack Pritchard.
+The main repository for the Sensing and the Internet of Things coursework, by Jack Pritchard.

 ## Abstract